percona/pmm/doc/docs/dashboard.mysql-table-statistics.md

 This dashboard presents various data related to MySQL tables.

+[TOC]

 ## Largest Tables

 Largest Tables by Row Count

-    The estimated number of rows in the table from `information_schema.tables`.
+: The estimated number of rows in the table from `information_schema.tables`.

 Largest Tables by Size

-    The size of the table components from `information_schema.tables`.
+: The size of the table components from `information_schema.tables`.

 ## Pie

 Total Database Size

-    The total size of the database: as data + index size, so freeble one.
+: The total size of the database: as data + index size, so freeble one.

 Most Fragmented Tables by Freeable Size

-    The list of 5 most fragmented tables ordered by their freeable size
+: The list of 5 most fragmented tables ordered by their freeable size

 ## Table Activity